Coronation of Charles III and Camilla: Guests

-Many dignitaries invited to the coronation service also attended related gatherings, including receptions hosted by Charles on 5 May at Marlborough House for leaders of the Commonwealth of Nations, and at Buckingham Palace for foreign royalty and other overseas dignitaries.
+Many dignitaries invited to the coronation service also attended related gatherings, including receptions hosted by the King on 5 May at Marlborough House for leaders of the Commonwealth of Nations, and at Buckingham Palace for foreign royalty and other overseas dignitaries.
 Family members and guests also attended a reception at the exclusive private members' club Oswald's.

 Vestments and crowns

-In a break with tradition, Charles's coronation vestments (ceremonial clothes) were largely reused from previous coronations instead of being newly made.
-While it is customary for the supertunica and robe royal to be reused, Charles also wore vestments used by George IV, George V, George VI, and Elizabeth II.
-Camilla similarly reused vestments, including Elizabeth II's robe of state, but also wore a new robe of estate featuring her cypher, bees, a beetle, and various plants and flowers.
+In a break with tradition, Charles's coronation vestments were largely reused from previous coronations instead of being newly made.
+While it is customary for the supertunica and Robe Royal to be reused, the King also wore vestments used by George IV, George V, George VI, and Elizabeth II.
+The Queen similarly reused vestments, including Elizabeth II's robe of state, but also wore a new robe of estate featuring her cypher, bees, a beetle, and various plants and flowers.
 She also wore a new coronation gown, created by Bruce Oldfield and embroidered with wildflowers, the United Kingdom's floral emblems, her cypher, images of her two rescue dogs, and her children and grandchildren's names.

 St Edward's Crown, which was used to crown the King, was removed from the Tower of London in December 2022 for resizing.
 In February 2023 Queen Mary's Crown, which was used to crown the Queen, was also removed from display to be reset with Cullinan III, IV and V and for four of its eight detachable half-arches to be removed.
 The Crown of Queen Elizabeth The Queen Mother was not used, to avoid a potential diplomatic dispute with India; the crown contains the Koh-i-Noor diamond, which is claimed by India.

 The dress code for peers without a role in the ceremony was originally lounge suits or parliamentary robes, rather than the coronets, coronation robes, and court dress traditionally worn.
 This was changed in the week before the coronation after protests, with peers allowed to wear coronation robes but not coronets.
 The general dress code for men was morning dress, a lounge suit, formal military uniform or national dress.